Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 • Removing before mask fully cracks and dries

-• Following with appropriate moisturizer (restores balance)
+• Following with appropriate moisturizer

-Factors That Reduce Effectiveness or Cause Problems
+Factors That May Reduce Results or Cause Problems

-• Over-masking (more than 3x/week damages barrier)
+• Over-masking (more than 3 times per week)

 • Leaving mask on too long (over-dries and irritates)